Adityadu404/UserDirectory/README.md

 3. **Error Handling**
    - Handles API failures gracefully with appropriate error messages.
-   - Includes a retry button for fetching data if the API call fails.

 4. **Responsive and Modern UI**
    - Clean and responsive design with proper spacing and styling.